edwinb/Idris2-boot/README.md

   explicitly disambiguate more often.
 As a general rule, Idris 2 will be able to disambiguate between names which have different concrete return types (such as data constructores), or which have different concrete argument types (such as record projections).
+It may struggle to resolve ambiguities if one name requires an interface to be resolved.
 + Minor differences in the meaning of export modifiers `private`, `export`, and `public export`, which now refer to visibility of names from other *namespaces* rather than visibility from other *files*.